Dennis McCulloch

-Dennis J. McCulloch (born c.
-1964) is an American college football coach and athletic director.
-He is the athletic director and head football coach for Valley City State University, holding the position of head football coach since 1997 and athletic director since 2023.
-He also coached for Northern State and was the head football coach for Frazee High School in 1993.
+Dennis J. McCulloch is an American college football coach and athletic director.
+He has served as the athletic director at Valley City State University since 2023 and as the school's head football coach since 1997.
+He previously coached at Northern State and served as head football coach at Frazee HS in Minnesota in 1993.
+McCulloch is the winningest head football coach in Valley City State history.